discord-gungnir/react/README.md

 #### `<Image>`

-Set the image of an embed (bottom)
+Set the image of an embed. (bottom)
 ```jsx
 <Embed>
   <Image url="url"/>